berzerk0/WeAreLegion-Game/README.md

 ### Losing Possession
 Spirits lose possession upon
-- Losing an action roll
+- Losing an action roll or idle roll
 - Fulfilling their own oath
 - Leaving the table for any reason (Narrator's discretion)